Hotels in Old Town-Chinatown, Portland

 What is the cheapest day to stay in a hotel in Old Town-Chinatown?

-How much is a hotel in Old Town-Chinatown tonight?
+How much is a Old Town-Chinatown hotel room this weekend?

 About Old Town-Chinatown